Tridet/KeysViz/README.md

 The project is available [here](https://tridet.github.io/KeysViz/index.html).

-This project aims at creating different D3js visualizations showing personnal key strokes data.
+This project aims at creating different D3js visualizations showing personal keyboard strokes data.
 For this purpose a keylogger has been implemented.

 Authors : Loïc BETHENCOURT - Pascal GODBILLOT - Théo LACOUR